jon-batscha/config-csv-ingestion/README.md

 - ##### Timestamps:
     - Every event in Klaviyo must have a `'time'` attribute; profile properties do not
     - Klaviyo accepts timestamps in either of the following formats: `ISO string` or `UNIX timestamp`; other formats will cause errors
-    - If there is no `'time'` attribute in your csv that is mapped in your config, this code will add the current timestamp (using the computer's local time) to any event you send; regardless, it is highly incouraged to set an actual time field
+    - If there is no `'time'` attribute in your csv that is mapped in your config, this code will add the current timestamp (using the computer's local time) to any event you send; regardless, it is strongly encouraged to set an actual time field

 - ##### Duplicate events
     - Klaviyo de-dupes events that have the same `'event'`, `'$email'`, `'timestamp'`; for this reason, we advise you to include a unique `'$event_id'` to every event (most CRM's do this by default)
-    - If the config has no `'$event_id'` set, this package will automatically add one using the following formula: `abs(hash(string(payload)))`; for this reason, events that are identical (considering only the mapped fields!) will have the same hash and thus will be de-duped
+    - If the config has no `'$event_id'` set, this package will automatically add one using the following formula: `abs(hash(string(payload)))`; for this reason, events that are identical (considering only the mapped fields) will have the same hash and thus will be de-duped

 - ##### Event/Profile Properties
     - Certain properties enable pre-built functionality in Klaviyo